There are a wide variety of Aikido schools and styles, that are practised by millions of students all over the world.

-Surely the aim is to remove ego, be relaxed and be open to change of every kind.
-In other words... go with the flow of life-force energy as it moves through your body!
+The aim is to remove ego, be relaxed and open to change of every kind.
+In other words go with the flow of life-force energy as it moves through you.

-Do YOU want more info on choosing an Aikido Schools and Styles
+Do YOU want more info on choosing Aikido Schools and Styles

 Personally, I have studied Aikido Yoshinkan for over 30 years.
 But I have included many of the soft flowing techniques of Aikikai with an emphasis on developing the energy movement of Ki Aikido.

-I have also made a detailed study of the Aiki principles that are hidden in plain sight, that make the techniques work.
+I have also made a detailed study of the Aiki principles that are hidden in plain sight.
+In

-I have had many insights along the way and I have written about them in my...
-Aikido Success Blueprint and my Optimum Health Secrets Ebook Collections.
+I have had many insights along the way and I have written about them in my Aikido Success Blueprint - Optimum Health Secrets - Self Defence Secrets unique ebook Collections.
 Take a look, and move into the fast lane to success!

 Whatever style you choose, then atemi strikes to pressure points will greatly help you make your techniques more effective.

 In 2010 I qualified as a Pressure Point Self Defence Instructor.
-This has greatly improved the effectiveness of my aikido, and I highly recommend Multiplied Force Fighting System by Master Russell Stutely.
+It greatly improved the effectiveness of my aikido, I recommend Master Russell Stutely.

 Want local training in Bognor Regis UK?
 Visit...
 Arun Aikido Club